 Description to Aglianico del Vulture DOC

 DOC area for red wine in the Italian region Basilicata, The zone includes the municipalities of Aderenza, Banzi, Barile, Forenza, Genzano di Lucania, Ginestra, Lavello, Maschito, Melfi, Palazzo San Gervasio, Rapolla, Rionero in Vulture, Ripacandida and Venosa in the province of Potenza.
-The vineyards cover approximately 1,500 hectares and are up to almost 700 meters above sea level on the slopes of the extinct volcano Monte Vulture, which has formed the excellent area for viticulture.
-It is fragmented into around 1,000 small possessions.
-Wine has been produced here since ancient times, and was often served at the noble tables in the Middle Ages.
+The vineyards cover around 1,500 hectares of vineyards and are up to almost 700 meters above sea level on the slopes of the extinct volcano Monte Vulture, which has shaped the area excellently suited for viticulture.
+It is split up into around 1,000 small properties.
+Wine has been produced here since ancient times, which was served at the noble tables in the Middle Ages.

-The garnet red wine is also known as "because of its similar taste" Barolo of the South ".
-He becomes 100% unmixed out Aglianico pressed (in the DOC regulations, the second permitted variety is an Aglianico del Vulture, which is identical or one sport ).
-There is also a bottle fermented produced Spumante,
+The garnet red wine is also called “ Barolo of the south ”.
+He will be 100% unmixed out Aglianico pressed (in the DOC regulations, the second permitted variety is an Aglianico del Vulture as independent; however, this is identical or one sport ).
+There is also a bottle fermentation process Spumante,

 The alcohol-rich variant with at least 13.5% vol (compared to 12.5%) alcohol content Aglianico del Vulture Superiore was classified in 2011 as DOCG.
-The variant Aglianico del Vulture Superiore Riserva with also 13.5% alcohol content requires aging for at least five years, of which at least two years in oak barrels and one year in the bottle.
-Of course, the geographical names mentioned above can also be used.
+The variant Aglianico del Vulture Superiore Riserva with also 13.5% alcohol content requires at least five years of aging, at least two years in wooden barrels and one year in bottle.
+The geographical designations given above can of course also be used.